Lucy (2014 film): Budget and filming

-Lucy was the second largest budget French film production in 2013, with an estimate of 48 million euros.
-It is also one of the biggest productions for EuropaCorp, the company founded by Luc Besson in 2000.
-According to EuropaCorp CEO Christophe Lambert, this film had the highest budget in the company's history.
+With an estimated budget of 48 million euros, Lucy was the second-largest French film production in 2013, and the biggest ever for EuropaCorp, the company founded by Besson in 2000.

-Principal photography started in September 2013 at the Cité du Cinéma, a new megastudio located on the outskirts of Paris.
-On 5 September 2013, scenes were shot at the cliffs of Étretat in northern France.
-Filming in Taipei, Taiwan, began on 21 October 2013 and lasted for eleven days.
-One of the locations filmed at was Taipei 101, one of the world's tallest skyscrapers.
-Select footage was filmed with IMAX cameras.
+Principal photography started in September 2013 at the Cité du Cinéma, a then-new megastudio on the outskirts of Paris.
+On 5 September, scenes were shot at the cliffs of Étretat in northern France.
+Eleven days of filming began in Taipei, Taiwan, on 21 October; locations included Taipei 101, one of the world's tallest skyscrapers.
+Some footage was filmed with IMAX cameras.

-On 23 October The Hollywood Reporter stated that Besson had become enraged by all the media attention the shoot was getting that day.
-Besson was reported to be so frustrated with the constant disruptions that he considered leaving Taipei to film elsewhere.
-Meeting reporters in Taipei a day after he finished shooting the Taiwan part of the film, he stated, "We don't want pictures with new dresses of Scarlett.
-Sometime [sic] I lost a bit of my concentration because I'm bothered by that."
-Because of constant paparazzi intrusions he said that "shooting at night time was a nightmare".
-Besson singled out two unnamed agencies from Hong Kong for special condemnation.
-News reports emerged that he wanted to leave Taiwan early to register his disapproval of their actions, but Besson labelled these as incorrect.
+On 23 October, The Hollywood Reporter said Besson had become enraged by all the media attention the shoot was getting that day.
+Meeting reporters in Taipei a day after he finished shooting the Taiwan part of the film, he said, "We don't want pictures with new dresses of Scarlett.
+Sometime [sic] I lost a bit of my concentration because I'm bothered by that," adding that paparazzi intrusions meant "shooting at night time was a nightmare".
+Besson said two unnamed agencies from Hong Kong were especially disruptive.